-By Lemma~\ref{sizeofprobs}, the hitting probabilities of $v^*$ in $\mathbb{G} \times \pi$ and $\mathbb{G} \times \pi'$ has a representation that is at most singly exponential in the size of the input.
+By Lemma~\ref{sizeofprobs}, the hitting probabilities of $v^*$ in $\mathbb{G} \times \pi$ and $\mathbb{G} \times \pi'$ have a representation that is at most singly exponential in the size of the input.
 Therefore, the counter that keeps track of the bit index we are comparing has at most polynomial size.
 This is the final component needed for our PSPACE upper bound.

-\begin{thm} The problem of verifying whether a given strategy profile $\pi$, represented by a tuple of probabilistic transducers, is a subgame perfect equilibrium in a given $b$-bounded probabilistic concurrent game $\mathbb{G}$ can be decided in PSPACE. \end{thm}
+\begin{thm} The problem of verifying whether a given strategy profile $\pi$, represented by a tuple of probabilistic transducers, is a subgame-perfect equilibrium in a given $b$-bounded probabilistic concurrent game $\mathbb{G}$ can be decided in PSPACE. \end{thm}